For instructor materials including Power Points, Answers to Clinical Encounter Questions, please contact firstname.lastname@example.org.

 CML arises from a defect in an early progenitor cell.
 The pluripotent (noncommitted) stem cell is implicated as the origin of the disease; therefore, multiple cell lineages of hematopoiesis may be affected, including myeloid, erythroid, megakaryocyte, and (rarely) lymphoid lineages.
 These cells remain functional in CP-CML, which is why patients in this phase are at low risk for developing infections.

-The Philadelphia chromosome (Ph) results from a translocation between chromosomes 9 ...
+The Philadelphia chromosome (Ph) ...